deexmo/ixd_intart25/README.md

-# Welcome to Shneion's First Github Repo
+ry# Welcome to Shneion's First Github Repo

 This repo will host all my readings and projects for Art 356 course =))))))